strvcom/eslint-config-javascript/tutorial/editor-integrations.md

 - Show errors/warnings inline with your code, as you type/on save
 - Fix some issues immediately after saving the file so you do not have to do it manually

-Letting your editor to fix some issues will increase your productivity and code quality dramatically.
+Letting your editor fix some issues will increase your productivity and code quality dramatically.

 ## Atom